 Faculty members in the department represent a wide array of expertise including policing, corrections, courts/law, criminal justice policy, criminological theory, and juvenile justice to name a few.

-Students graduating with a degree in criminal justice have found rewarding careers in policing, federal law enforcement, parole and probation, corrections, and victim advocacy just to name a few.
+Students graduating with a degree in criminal justice have found rewarding careers in policing, law, parole and probation, corrections, and victim advocacy.
 The content knowledge, the analytical and communication skills, and the capacity for critical thinking (all of which are delivered and nurtured through our programs) prepare students for a multitude of career paths.

 Police and Detectives: $66,020

 Substance Abuse, Behavioral Disorder, and Mental Health Counselors: $48,520